Parable for pro-lifers

 Intrinsic or inherent to the pro-life message are limitations on personal freedoms.
 We're asking people who may not believe in God to think about Him as the Creator of new life.
 We’re expecting them to make room in their lives for children they don’t want or can’t afford.
 We’re asking a lot.

-This is why the recent Dobbs ruling by the Supreme Court landed with a huge thud.
+This is why, for many, the recent Dobbs ruling by the Supreme Court landed with a huge thud.
 The ground was hard-packed and stony.
 The Enemy is active.

 The ruling awakened and inflamed the “pro-choice” movement.
 Abortion “rights” have risen to be a factor in how many will vote in the upcoming midterm elections.
 It’s surprising to learn that even women who call themselves pro-lifeperhaps many who’ve visited pro-life pregnancy centers and chosen life for their own babiessay they will vote to protect “freedom of choice.”